vkurup/kurup.org/content/page/running.markdown

 - running
 ---

-Hi, I'm a runner and have been for almost 30 years now.
+Hi, I'm a runner and have been for more than 30 years now.
 I suppose I'm only going to get slower from here on in, so I thought I should list all my PR's so that I can brag while I can.